-IBM Introduces Granite 3.0: High Performing AI Models Built For Business
+IBM Introduces Granite 3.0: High Performing AI Models Built for Business

 The Granite 3.0 language models also demonstrate promising results on raw performance.

-On standard academic benchmarks defined by Hugging Face's OpenLLM Leaderboard, the Granite 3.0 8B Instruct model's overall performance leads on average against state-of-the-art-performance of similar-sized open source models from Meta and Mistral.
-On IBM's state-of-the-art AttaQ safety benchmark, the Granite 3.0 8B Instruct model leads across all measured safety dimensions compared to models from Meta and Mistral.2
+On standard academic benchmarks defined by Hugging Face’s OpenLLM Leaderboard, the Granite 3.0 8B Instruct model’s overall performance leads on average against state-of-the-art-performance of similar-sized open-source models from Meta and Mistral.
+On IBM’s state-of-the-art AttaQ safety benchmark, the Granite 3.0 8B Instruct model leads across all measured safety dimensions compared to models from Meta and Mistral.[2]

-Across the core enterprise tasks of RAG, tool use, and tasks in the Cybersecurity domain, the Granite 3.0 8B Instruct model shows leading performance on average compared to similar-sized open source models from Mistral and Meta.3
+On the core enterprise tasks of RAG, tool use, and tasks in the Cybersecurity domain, the Granite 3.0 8B Instruct model shows leading overall performance on average compared to similar-sized open-source models from Mistral and Meta.[3]

 The Granite 3.0 models were trained on over 12 trillion tokens on data taken from 12 different natural languages and 116 different programming languages, using a novel two-stage training method, leveraging results from several thousand experiments designed to optimize data quality, data selection, and training parameters.
 By the end of the year, the 3.0 8B and 2B language models are expected to include support for an extended 128K context window and multi-modal document understanding capabilities.